The Only Onboarding UX Resource You’ll Need In 2023 [Guide]

 How do you create a persona-based onboarding UX?

 Is your app used by different stakeholders and departments?
 When this happens, it’s important to remember that people have different job roles and designations and that each person uses software differently for different needs and use cases.

 For example, a collaboration tool like Slack will attract a wider variety of users than tools like InVision or Sketch App, which are geared towards designers.

 If your product attracts different types of users, you should segment customers to personalize their onboarding experience as much as possible.
 Try collecting more user information during the sign-up process to make segmentation easier.

 This is an example of identifying the user persona and segmentation.

 Once you’ve identified “who” the user is, creating an engaging onboarding UX becomes much easier.

-3 – What are the common mistakes when creating an onboarding UX?
+What are the common mistakes when it comes to onboarding UX?

 There are hundreds of mistakes that people make when creating an onboarding UX, but some of the most common include: